 Will I have any tax liability in the country I am working in?

 If there is a Double Taxation Agreement (DTA) between the UK and the country you are working in, it will normally specifically exempt your employment income from the armed forces from tax in the country you are working in (under the Government Service article).
-However, all DTAs are different and this exemption may not apply in certain circumstances, for example if you are a national of the country you are working in.
+However, all DTAs are different and this exemption may not apply in certain circumstances, for example if you are also a national of the country you are working in.

 Each individual’s tax residence position is determined separately.
-Your spouse or civil partner will need to establish their personal UK tax residence position in accordance with the guidance in HMRC’s booklet “Guidance note for Statutory Residence Test: RDR3”.
-RDR3 is available on the GOV.UK website.
+Your spouse or civil partner will need to establish what their own tax position is in accordance with the general principles set out above.

 What is my spouse or civil partner’s UK social security position?

-If your spouse or civil partner has accompanied you on your overseas posting they can apply for Class 1 NIC credits.
-This means that they are treated as having paid social security contributions whilst they are abroad with you and there is no gap in their contribution history.
+If your spouse or civil partner has accompanied you on your overseas posting, they can apply for Class 1 NIC credits.
+This means that they are treated as having paid UK social security contributions whilst they are abroad with you and there is no gap in their contribution history.

 Certain UK state benefits are dependent upon the individual’s NIC record, for example the state pension, so it is important that your spouse or civil partner applies for these credits to ensure they have as few gaps in their contribution record as possible.
 They can apply for Class 1 NIC credits on using form MODCA1 which is available GOV.UK.
 The form must be completed and sent to HMRC before the end of the tax year following your return to the UK.

-What about the social security benefits that I/we currently receive; will I continue to get these during my overseas posting?
+What about the social security benefits that I/we currently receive.
+Will I/we continue to get these during my overseas posting?

-As a member of the armed forces you (and your partner) can continue to claim certain state benefits during your overseas posting.
+As a member of the armed forces you (and your partner) can continue to claim certain state benefits, such as tax credits, during your overseas posting.
 There are certain conditions you have to fulfil and you can find out about these on GOV.UK.
 Generally, so long as you normally live in the UK and were living here before you were first posted abroad, then you will qualify.
 You can also find out more about claiming UK state benefits during your overseas posting on Moneyforce.